 - I often like to use Bob’s Red Mill 10 Grain Cereal to make this multigrain bread recipe.
 FYI – I am not sponsored or compensated by Bob’s Red Mill.
 I just like their multigrain cereal products.
 You don’t have to use their cereals as you can find other companies that make similar products.
 Just look online or in the supermarket for 5, 7, 8 and 10 grain cereal products that consist primarily of small chopped grain seeds.

 - Be aware that multigrain cereal can spoil if kept too long.
 So don’t use that old bag of multigrain cereal that has been sitting hidden in your pantry for months.
 Consider buying fresh multigrain when making this bread.
+Also keep the multigrain in an airtight container for a longer shelf life.

 - If you like “crunchy” breads, you might like to try my Seed Bread Recipe.
 It is made with sunflower, flax and chia seeds.